joshtemple/lkml/CONTRIBUTING.md

 When run locally, `black` and `isort` will automatically format code.
 When run as part of a CI build, they only check for proper formatting and will fail the build if the formatting is incorrect.

+### Testing against public LookML from GitHub

+`lkml` contains some helpful scripts to download public LookML from GitHub and run the parser and serializer against the downloaded files.
+This is an excellent way to test your changes against a large variety of LookML.

+`scripts/download_lookml.py` will query the GitHub API and download a significant amount of LookML.
+You'll need to set the environment variables `GITHUB_USERNAME` and `GITHUB_PERSONAL_ACCESS_TOKEN` with your GitHub credentials before running this script.

+Once you have the LookML downloaded, you can run `scripts/test_github.py`, which will attempt to parse, dump, and re-parse each file.
+Any files that error out will be copied to `github/load_errors` or `github/dump_errors` for further debugging.

 ## Submitting a pull request

 Once you've completed development, testing, docstrings, and type hinting, you're ready to submit a pull request.
 Create a pull request from the feature branch in your fork to `master` in the main repository.